Scientists have discovered that some fattening foods may be as addictive as heroin and cocaine.

 How can you tell if you have a food addiction?

 The Yale Food Addiction Scale is a test that doctors use to identify potential food addictions.
 If you are worried that you might have a problem, take the test or ask yourself the following questions.
-If you have several “yes” answers, you may want to seek psychological help to control your compulsive eating:
+If you have several “yes” answers, you may want to seek help from a medical professional.

 - Do you eat even when you are full?